exploring self-realization, sacred personhood, and full humanity

 E. (smiling) We’ll soon need to hand out printed programs with a cast of characters and technical terms explained.

 K. Ok, I interrupted you, so keep going – you’re saying that when we experience the mind of God, within our deepest persons – that’s the “mechanical pump” as analogue, that’s what true love is like.

 E. It’s what true love is like because true love could be viewed as two lovers helping each other access the joy.

 K. This is the “drawing life” and “giving it back again.”

 E. John and Mary, in their evanescent infatuations, know nothing of this.

 K. Notice the permanence of each event: Once we access the joy of God’s mind, we’re never the same again; and once we find that one person, the Sacred Beloved, who helps us unlock the joy -- and this, progressively, to greater and greater degrees -- again, we are never the same.

 E. Accessing the joy of the soul is a permanent ratcheting up of one’s level of consciousness.
 We never forget joy.
-Even if, later, we stumble and become angry and rage, even in that darkness, we still remember the joy.
-It’s like a glowing ember deep within, ever warming us.
-In its receipt, we are forever changed.
+Even if, later, we stumble and become angry and rage, even in that darkness, we still retain the glowing embers of "the joy" once known.
+Part of us, even a repressed part, is ever warmed by it; and in its receipt, we are forever changed.

 K. And this is why true love is an eternal love, an unending romance – as eternal as the activating joy of the soul.